 - 1. Pipette capable of delivering 50μl volumes with a precision of better than 1.5%. - 2.
 Dispenser(s) for repetitive deliveries of 0.100ml and 0.300ml volumes with a precision of better than 1.5%. - 3.
-Microplate washers or a squeeze bottle (optional). - Microplate Reader with 450nm and 620nm wavelength absorbance capability. - Test tube(s) for mixing substrates A&B. - 6.
-Absorbent Paper for blotting the microplate wells. - 7.
-Plastic wrap or microplate cover for incubation steps. - 8.
-Vacuum aspirator (optional) for wash steps. - 9.
-Timer. - 10.
+Microplate washers or a squeeze bottle (optional). - 4.
+Microplate Reader with 450nm and 620nm wavelength absorbance capability. - 5.
+Absorbent Paper for blotting the microplate wells. - 6.
+Plastic wrap or microplate cover for incubation steps. - 7.
+Vacuum aspirator (optional) for wash steps. - 8.
+Timer. - 9.
 Quality control materials

-Precautions:

-For In Vitro Diagnostic Use

-Not for Internal or External Use in Humans or Animals
+Precautions: For In Vitro Diagnostic Use Not for Internal or External Use in Humans or Animals

-All products that contain human serum have been found to be non-reactive for Hepatitis B Surface Antigen, HIV 18.2 and HCV Antibodies..
+All products that contain human serum have been found to be non-reactive for Hepatitis B Surface Antigen, HIV 1&2 and HCV Antibodies.
 Since no known test can offer complete assurance that infectious agents are absent, all human serum products should be handled as potentially hazardous and capable of transmitting disease.
-Good laboratory procedures for handling blood products can be found in the Center for Disease Control / National Institute of Health, "Biosafety in Microbiological and Biomedical Laboratories," 2nd Edition, 1988.
+Good laboratory procedures for handling blood products can be found in the Center for Disease Control / National Institute of Health, "Biosafety in Microbiological and Biomedical Laboratories."
+2nd Edition.
+1988.

-Specimen Collection And Preparation:
+Specimen Collection and Preparation:

 The specimens shall be blood, serum in type and the usual precautions in the collection of venipuncture samples should be observed.
 For accurate comparison to established normal values, a fasting morning serum sample should be obtained.
-The blood should be collected in a plain red-top venipuncture tube without additives or anti-coagulants.
-Allow the blood to assayed in duplicate, 0.100ml of the specimen is required.
+The blood should be collected in a plain redtop venipuncture tube without additives or anti-coagulants.
+Allow the blood to clot.
 Centrifuge the specimen to separate the serum from the cells.
 Samples may be refrigerated at 2-8°C for a maximum period of five (5) days.
 If the specimen(s) cannot be assayed within this time, the sample(s) may be stored at temperatures of -20°C for up to 30 days.
 Avoid repetitive freezing and thawing.
-When
+When assayed in duplicate, 0.100ml of the specimen is required.